2020PB/police-brutality/reports/Washington.md

 Footage shows police line approaching scattered peaceful protestors.
 Police snatch and grab to make rough arrests.
 When protestors attempt to intervene they are shoved, struck with batons, and pepper sprayed.

-tags: arrest, pepper-spray, spray, shove, strike, baton, protestor
+tags: arrest, pepper-spray, spray, shove, strike, baton, protester

 id: wa-seattle-21